-Managing your social media can quickly become a time consuming exercise, but the good news is there are a number of free tools on the market that enable you to schedule your posts in advance, access analytics and save you a lot of time.
+Managing your social media can quickly become a time-consuming exercise, but the good news is there are a number of tools on the market that enable you to schedule your posts in advance, access analytics, and save you a lot of time.

 Facebook business suite is accessible via your Facebook page and is a free and easy option used by many small business owners.

-You can schedule your posts in advance and at a glance see how well each of these posts have performed in terms of likes and comments.
+You can schedule your posts in advance and at a glance see how well each of these posts has performed in terms of likes and comments.

 This is a great option if you are only using Facebook and Instagram.

-This visual social scheduling tool has integrations with Facebook, Instagram, Twitter, Tik Tok and Pinterest, and market themselves as the #1 marketing platform for Instagram.
+This visual social scheduling tool has integrations with Facebook, Instagram, Twitter, Tik Tok, and Pinterest, and markets itself as the #1 marketing platform for Instagram.